desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 2. publishes CDS/CDNSKEY records at `example.co.uk`.

-{#signaling}
+{#signalingnames}
-## Signaling Intent to Act as the Child's Signer
+## Signaling Names

-To signal that a Child DNS Operator whishes to act as the Child's delegated signer, the Child DNS Operator MUST publish one or more Signaling Records at the Child's Signaling Name under each Signaling Domain.
+To publish a piece of information about the Child zone in an authenticated fashion, the Child DNS Operator MUST publish one or more Signaling Records at the Child's Signaling Name under each Signaling Domain.

 Signaling Records MUST be accompanied by RRSIG records created with